iammunir/socio-club-mini-social-media-app/README.md

-# Socio Hub - Mini Social Media App
+# Socio Club - Mini Social Media App

 This project is a demo project built on top of MEAN Stack.